-Two conductors were identified from the November-to-December 2019 survey.
+Previously, two conductors were identified from a 2019 geophysical survey.

 The first conductor ("Conductor A") is coincident with a strong magnetic high and is interpreted to be associated with a potential iron formation.
 In the vicinity of the Property, iron formations can be associated with base metal and gold mineralization.
 The conductor extends roughly east-west across the entire survey area (500 metres) and remains open at both ends.